linuxserver/davos/README.md

 # Changelog

+- **2.1.2**
+  - Fixed NaN bug caused by empty files (Div/0)
+  - Fixed recursive delete issue for directories in FTP and SFTP connections.

+- **2.1.1**
+  - Fixed primitive issue on Schedule model for new fields

 - **2.1.0**
   - Mandatory filtering allows schedules to only download files when at least one filter has been set.
   - Form validation on Hosts and Schedule pages